ga-wdi-boston/js-basics-1-assessment/README.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+after line 45, x = 3, and after line 46, y = 10.
+The variables do not change but their values do.

 ## Question 4